notofonts/noto-docs/src/descriptions/NotoSansCaucasianAlbanian.md

-Noto Sans Caucasian Albanian is a sans serif design for texts in the historical Caucasian Albanian script.
+Noto Sans Caucasian Albanian is a unmodulated (“sans serif”) design for texts in the historical Caucasian Albanian script.
 It contains 181 glyphs, 4 OpenType features, and supports 76 characters from 2 Unicode blocks.